 Alnylam Pharma (ALNY) Received its Third Buy in a Row

-After Oppenheimer and BMO Capital gave Alnylam Pharma (NASDAQ: ALNY) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Ritu Baral maintained a Buy rating on Alnylam Pharma today and set a price target of $154.00.
-The company’s shares closed last Monday at $120.12, close to its 52-week high of $125.72.
+After BMO Capital and Cowen & Co. gave Alnylam Pharma (NASDAQ: ALNY) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
+Analyst Keay Nakae maintained a Buy rating on Alnylam Pharma today and set a price target of $190.00.
+The company’s shares closed last Monday at $115.34, close to its 52-week high of $125.72.

-According to TipRanks.com, Baral is a top 100 analyst with an average return of 24.2% and a 52.7% success rate.
-Baral covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Milestone Pharmaceuticals, and Madrigal Pharmaceuticals.
+According to TipRanks.com, Nakae is a 3-star analyst with an average return of 3.2% and a 44.9% success rate.
+Nakae covers the Healthcare sector, focusing on stocks such as Lineage Cell Therapeutics, Emergent Biosolutions, and Arrowhead Research.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alnylam Pharma with a $131.40 average price target.
+Alnylam Pharma has an analyst consensus of Strong Buy, with a price target consensus of $133.80, which is a 14.1% upside from current levels.
+In a report released yesterday, Cowen & Co. also assigned a Buy rating to the stock with a $154.00 price target.

 See today’s analyst top recommended stocks >>